 Oxum is the female Orixá of love and beauty and is the only female Orixá believed to have participated in the creation of the world.
 She overlaps with many of the other Orixá, with dominion over fresh water, fish, mermaids, and butterflies.
 She embodies the natural energy of fresh water and is usually invoked close...
 Continue Reading →

-Oxossi: Orixa of Hunting and he Forest
+Oxossi: Orixa of Hunting and the Forest

 Oxóssi is a male Orixá and is linked with hunting and the forest.
 As an extension of this, he is also associated with good nutrition and fulfilling your essential needs to live a good life.
 Oxóssi is known for his strategic planning and thinking and is often called upon when it is time to step...
 Continue Reading →